 The technical lectures are master classes.
 During the master class the lecturer will ask some questions to the students to monitor the student progress in its self-organised work previous to each class.
 The master class will be supported by animated slides to improve the understanding of the abstract concepts involved in the devices junctions.
-All the support material used in the lectures (slides, papers, web links, bibliography, etc), will be available for the student in "Aula Virtual".
-Aula Virtual is an application developed by the University of Valencia that make easy and direct the access to the different teaching and administrative resources.
+All the support material used in the lectures (slides, papers, web links, bibliography, etc), will be available for the student in the online application "Aula Virtual".
 Competencies G3 and B4 are worked.